izaakm/fundamentals-hpc/docs/git.md

 1. Go back to original ...
 1. `git pull`

-You want to create a new repository starting from GitHub
+## You want to create a new repository starting from GitHub

 1. Go to github.com or github.utk.edu (???)
 1. Create a new repository
 1. Follow the instructions ....
 1. Then, `git clone`

+# GitHub for collaboration

-You want to work on a shared respository
+## You want to work on a shared respository

+*The repo owner on GitHub will have to grant you access to the repo for this to work.*

 1. `git clone`
 1. work
 1. First, `git pull --rebase`, then `git push`

 Or, if you're using [the typical GitHub workflow (aka, "GitHub Flow")][github_flow]: